Quasi-static limit for the asymmetric simple exclusion: Balanced dynamics

 By the same computation as in Lemma \ref{lem:ent-prod1}, $X_N$ satisfies the decomposition formula \eqref{eq:ent-prod1}, where $A_N^{(i)}$, $i=1$, $3$, $4$ and $\ve_{i,K}^{(2)}$ are given in \eqref{eq:a-li}, \eqref{eq:eps-li},

 with proper intermediate value $\tilde\eta_{i,j,K}$ between $\etabar_{i,K}$ and $\etabar_{i,K}^{j,j+1}$.

 To continue, we make use of the following block estimates.
-Observe that they differ from those obtained for Liggett boundaries in Proposition \ref{prop:one-block-li}--\ref{prop:bd-block-li}, since the Dirichlet forms possess different upper bounds here (Proposition \ref{prop:dir2}).
+Observe that they differ from those obtained for Liggett boundaries, since the Dirichlet forms possess different upper bounds here (Proposition \ref{prop:dir2}):